At-Home Anthro LIVE

 Friday, Feb.
 16, 1:00 pm - 1:45 pm ET

 Bring your natural curiosity and craftiness into FREE live learning sessions by Penn Museum educators!

-Recommended materials: Blank sheet of paper and a writing utensil.
+Recommended materials: Blank sheet of paper, a writing utensil, and scissors.